Land, Sky & Sea: The Necklace and The Comb

 Tough grain this was.

 Each time she raised the pestle up to pound the rice, she lifted a little higher, and a little higher.
-And wouldn’t you know it, with those last remaining grains ready to be crushed, she raised the pestle so high that she accidentally struck the firmament above.
+And wouldn’t you know it, with those last remaining grains ready to be crushed, she raised the pestle so high that she struck the firmament above.

-The thunder gods roared.
-Lightning flashed.
-The blue dome rocketed into the vast heavens, and in an instant, all the clouds followed, their earthly shadows shrinking as they rose higher in the sky.
-The woman’s heart sunk in her chest as she watched her sacred jewelry, flung far beyond her reach into new and mysterious dimensions.
+In an instant, all the clouds followed, their earthly shadows shrinking as they rose higher in the sky.
+The woman’s heart sunk in her chest as she watched her sacred jewelry, flung far beyond her reach into new and mysterious domains.
 Never did her talismans come back down.

-With an uneasiness lingering, she finished her tasks and returned to her hut where land met sea.
+With a heavy heart, she finished her tasks and returned to her hut where land met sea.

 Evening came.